 New Berlin real estate is some of the most expensive in Wisconsin, although New Berlin house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Berlin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Berlin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in New Berlin who work in office and administrative support (16.26%), sales jobs (12.14%), and management occupations (12.06%).
+Overall, New Berlin is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in New Berlin who work in sales jobs (12.22%), management occupations (10.89%), and office and administrative support (10.79%).

 Also of interest is that New Berlin has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in New Berlin in 2018 was $44,101, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $176,404 for a family of four.

 The people who call New Berlin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Berlin residents report their race to be White, followed by Asian.
-Important ancestries of people in New Berlin include Polish, Irish, Italian, and English.
+Important ancestries of people in New Berlin include German, Polish, Irish, Italian, and English.

 The most common language spoken in New Berlin is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Spanish.